Why trust SaveOnEnergy?Learn More

 At SaveOnEnergy, we work to offer accurate information with editorial integrity.
 Our partners do not direct our editorial content, though we may reference their products in our posts.
 Read more about how we make money.

-- The total cost of a solar panel system depends on several factors, including size, energy use, and roof repair.
+- The total cost of a solar panel system depends on several factors, including size, components, and energy use.

-- Federal, state, and local incentives are available to reduce the overall price.
+- Federal, state, and local solar incentives are available to reduce the overall installation price.

-- Solar panels can help lower your utility bills and your carbon footprint.
+- Ohio solar panels can help lower your utility bills and reduce your carbon footprint.

 Ready to go solar?
 Call 866-492-8331 to be connected with a solar expert today!